 Performance (as of 2/28/2017)

 |YTD||One Year||Five Years||Ten Years||Since Inception|

 The fund class gross expense ratio is 1.55%.

-Excluding divdends on short sales, interest expese and custody credits, the operating expense would have been 1.39%.
+Excluding divdends on short sales, interest expese and custody credits, the expense ratio would have been 1.39%.

 Performance reflects the deduction of fund operating expenses.
 Performance does not reflect the incurrence of brokerage expenses, which typically apply to exchange traded products.
 Total return net of brokerage expenses would be lower than the total returns on market value shown in the table.